hissyfit-dev/hissylogz/README.md

 Non-goals:
 - Do everything (loading config from various sources, have rolling file appenders, etc)
-- Become baggage-laden (dependencies on everything on out there)
+- Become baggage-laden (dependencies on everything else out there)

 These are early days, and the feature set may grow, bugs will be found and fixed.